On the Fairness of Time-Critical Influence Maximization in Social Networks: Achieving Fairness in TCIM

 While it is intuitively clear that using the concave function $\Hcal(z)$ in problem~\ref{eq:surrogate_fair_budget_problem} reduces disparity, we also need to ensure that the solution to this problem has high influence for the whole population $\Vcal$ and that the solution can be computed efficiently.
 As proven in the theorem below, we can find an approximate solution to problem~\ref{eq:surrogate_fair_budget_problem}, with guarantees on the total influence, by running the greedy heuristic (as was introduced in Section~\ref{sec:background:submodular}).

-\begin{theorem} Let $\hat{S}$ denote the output of the greedy algorithm for problem~\ref{eq:surrogate_fair_budget_problem} with $\lambda_i = 1 \ \forall i \in [k]$.
+\begin{theorem} Let $\hat{S}$ denote the output of the greedy algorithm for problem~\ref{eq:surrogate_fair_budget_problem}.
 Let $S^*$ be an optimal solution to problem~\ref{eq:budget_problem}.
 Then, the total influence of the greedy algorithm is guaranteed to have the following lower bound: $f_\tau(\hat{S}; \Vcal, \Gcal) \geq (1 - \frac{1}{e}) \cdot \Hcal\big(f_\tau(S^*; \Vcal, \Gcal)\big)$. \end{theorem} This is equivalent to the fact that the multiplicative approximation factor of the utility of \fairtcimbudget using greedy algorithm w.r.t. the utility of an optimal solution to \tcimbudget scales as $\big((1 - \frac{1}{e}) \cdot \frac{\Hcal(f_\tau(S^*; \Vcal, \Gcal))}{f_\tau(S^*; \Vcal, \Gcal)}\big)$.
 Note that as the curvature of the concave function $\Hcal$ increases, the approximation factor gets worse---this further highlights how the curvature of the function $\Hcal$ provides a way to trade-off the total influence and disparity of the solution.
-We provide sketches of proofs below. \begin{proof}[Proof sketch] There are two key steps in proving the above theorem.
-The first step is showing that the objective function in problem~\ref{eq:surrogate_fair_budget_problem} is monotone submodular function, where we use a result from \cite{lin2011class} that composition of a non-decreasing concave and a non-decreasing submodular function is submodular.
-The second step is to bound the utility of the optimal solution of problem~\ref{eq:surrogate_fair_budget_problem} w.r.t. the optimal solution of problem~\ref{eq:budget_problem}.
-We prove that this can be bounded by a multiplicative factor of $\frac{\Hcal(f_\tau(S^*; \Vcal, \Gcal))}{f_\tau(S^*; \Vcal, \Gcal)}$.
-Combining bounds from individual steps and by applying inequalities resulting from the concavity of $\Hcal$ gives us the final result. \end{proof}
+In the case of $\Hcal(z):= log(z)$, which penalizes the disparity of the solution quite severely due to high curvature, the bound on the total influence achieved by our solution is exponentially related to the optimal solution of problem~\ref{eq:budget_problem} which does not consider fairness.
+On the other hand, if $\Hcal(z):= z$, i.e., $\Hcal$ is an identity function, the problem reverts back to problem~\ref{eq:budget_problem}, whose solution might have a higher total influence but could result in high disparity, as evidenced by our experimental results in sections~\ref{sec:eval_synth_budget} and \ref{sec:eval_real_budget}.
+One can pick $\Hcal$ with the appropriate curvature for the desired level of penalization of the disparity of influence at the cost of total influence. \textit{Due to lack of space, the proof of the theorem is included in the appendix.}